katakombi/brucelinux/README.md

 Bruce is a framework to create, maintain and distribute customized Linux builds for a target user group.
 Features:

+* Bootable on most x64-compatible computers capable of UEFI boot
-* Immutable base system which does not touch locally installed operating systems
+* Immutable base system
+* To be used without touching locally installed operating systems
 * Password-protected and encrypted
-* Bootable on most x64-compatible computers capable of UEFI boot
 * Updating mechanism allowing OTA updates via https (e.g. Nextcloud)

 ## Contents